-The TLC offers individual and group consultation on strategies to enhance teaching and learning.
+The TLC director offers individual and group consultations on strategies to enhance teaching and learning.
 For more information, contact TLC director Scott Hicks at (910) 775-4032 or firstname.lastname@example.org.

 Midsemester Class Check-ins

 Student evaluations of instruction are helpful in understanding how students perceived a class—but because they take place at the end of the semester and are shared with faculty after final exams, they come too late to identify problems or miscommunications that otherwise could be easily corrected for the good of the class.
 A Midsemester Class Check-in conducted by a TLC consultant elicits students’ perceptions of your class before midterm and engages students in taking responsibility for the continued success of the class, all while maintaining student anonymity and faculty confidentiality.

 Whether your class is face to face, hybrid, or online, check-in has two components: data-gathering and consultation.
 For a face to face class, a TLC consultant visits your class for about 20 minutes, either at the start or before the end of your class.
 You leave the room, and the TLC consultant leads students in a Keep/Quit/Start assessment followed by group reflection.
 After her or his visit, the consultant compiles the feedback into a report, assuring student anonymity.
 For an online class, a TLC consultant will email all class members a Qualtrics survey link active for 24 hours.
 The survey will solicit students’ understandings of class expectations, perceptions regarding how the class is helping them learn, advice for you as the class’s instructor, and reflections on how they can better contribute to the success of the class.